e7d/ifconfig/README.md

 # ifconfig

 Check your online information.
-Compatible with any HTTP compatible client is supported, including your browser, cURL, HTTPie, GNU Wget and FreeBSD fetch.
+Any HTTP compatible client is supported, including your browser, cURL, HTTPie, GNU Wget and FreeBSD fetch.
 Output available in HTML, plain text, JSON, XML and YAML.

 ## Demo